 Nurse practitioners hold more responsibility than nurses.
 They’re leaders in health care who conduct research, mentor nurses and staff, and fill the shortage of primary care in the U.S. — ultimately lowering the cost of health care for patients.
 NPs provide primary care services to patients as well as specialty health care services in numerous areas, such as family health, gerontology, pediatric health, and acute care.
 Because of the urgent demand for medical professionals, NPs are currently the fastest-growing sector of primary health in the U.S.

 How to Become a Nurse Practitioner

-Becoming a nurse practitioner does require a commitment to the field of nursing and health care, and although the road may not always be easy, it is relatively straight-forward.
+Becoming a nurse practitioner requires a commitment to the field of nursing and health care, and although the road may not always be easy, it is relatively straightforward.
 Before becoming an NP, you need to:

 Who are you called to be?

 Pursue your purpose at PLNU.

 Because of the commitment, most people earn their associate degree in nursing or bachelor’s degree in nursing and work as an RN for a few years before pursuing the education necessary to become an NP.
 It’s not unheard of, however, for a nursing student to go directly into a master’s or doctoral program.

 Fortunately, whether you are interested in earning a Master of Science in Nursing (MSN) or a Doctorate of Nursing Practice (DNP) degree, nursing schools are fully equipped with faculty, staff, and mentors who are well-versed in the nursing practice world and will be able to guide you toward completing your education and obtaining an NP license, making the journey into your new career attainable.